 3 ways you can improve your pins

 - Improve your pin design skills.
 Make your pins stand out from the rest with this course.
-It's free and it's full of great tips to help you design better pins.
+It's free, and it's full of great tips to help you design better pins.

 - Change your pin styles or increase the number of designs.
-If you can't afford a designer and want an easy way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.
+If you can't afford a designer and want an effortless way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.

 - Use multiple images for the same pin.
 Cos Pinterest does not focus on the text but the images.
 So 5 different images with same text = 5 pins.
 So getting a stock photo membership has now become more important if you don't take your own photos.